SMART App Launch

 FHIR Authorization Endpoint and Capabilities Discovery using a Well-Known Uniform Resource Identifiers (URIs)

 FHIR endpoints requiring authorization SHALL serve a JSON document at the location formed by appending /.well-known/smart-configuration to their base URL.
+The server SHALL convey the FHIR OAuth authorization endpoints and any optional SMART Capabilities it supports using this “Well-Known Uniform Resource Identifiers (URIs)” JSON document (see RFC5785).
 Contrary to RFC5785 Appendix B.4, the .well-known path component may be appended even if the FHIR endpoint already contains a path component.

 Responses for /.well-known/smart-configuration requests SHALL be JSON, regardless of Accept headers provided in the request.